rnaveensrinivas/rnaveensrinivas/README.md

 ## 🚀 About Me

 I am a **Computer Science graduate** from College of Engineering, Guindy (Anna University).
 Skilled in **cybersecurity and ML security**.
 I have professional experience at **Wells Fargo** as a Software Engineer and Intern Analyst, building scalable **data pipelines and workflow engines**.
-In research, I have developed an **LLM-powered Intrusion Detection System** for vehicular networks achieving **98% detection accuracy**, and explored **adversarial attacks and defenses in medical imaging** to improve model interpretability.
+In research, I have developed an **LLM-powered Intrusion Detection System** for vehicular networks, and explored **adversarial attacks and defenses in medical imaging** to improve model interpretability.
 I am currently getting my hands dirty with **computer networks and network security**.

 ---